jbaron-mx/jbaron-mx/README.md

 ### Hi there 👋

-I love coding and learning new tech, mostly in PHP and Laravel's ecosystem.
+I love coding and learning new tech in the DevOps/SRE arena.

 Recently dipping my toes into blockchain and economics.